-We measured an average throughput for the Orbi of 216 Mbits/s with a direct line of sight between it and the computer and 194 Mbits/s when there were a few walls in the way.
+We measured an average throughput for the NetGear Orbi of 216 Mbits/s with a direct line of sight between it and the computer.

-Performance didn't drop too much when we moved to the medium distance, with the Orbi averaging 193 Mbits/s in the obstructed test and only dropping 10 Mbits/s to 183 Mbits/s with the added interference.
+Performance didn't drop too much when we moved to the medium distance, with the NetGear Orbi averaging 193 Mbits/s in the line of sight test.

 The NetGear Orbi finished out are throughput tests with an average of 19 Mbits/s in the long-range test, with multiple walls between the computer and router.

-If you want the expanded coverage of a mesh network for your home internet solution and are looking for the best of the best — and are willing to pay for it — then we highly recommend the NetGear Orbi.
-It's got good throughput and range, all while being very easy to set up and use along with just about all the features most people want.
+If you want the expanded coverage of a mesh network for your home internet solution and are looking for the best — and are willing to pay for it — then we highly recommend the NetGear Orbi.
+It has good throughput and range, all while being very easy to set up and use, and offers just about all the features most people want.

 — David Wise and Austin Palmer